Ghost (1990 film): Release

-Releases and sales
+Ghost was originally scheduled to be released on July 27, 1990, but its release date was brought forward two weeks early to July 13, 1990.
 The film became an unexpected box-office success, grossing $505.7 million on a budget of between $22–23 million.
+The film debuted at number 2 behind Die Hard 2 during its first weekend, before topping the box office during its second weekend.
+The film would routinely hold the number 2 and number 1 box office spots for two months, and would also remain in the top five until November 1990.

-It was the highest-grossing film of 1990.
+It was the highest-grossing film of the year 1990.
 Box Office Mojo estimates that the film sold over 51.46 million tickets in the US.
 It spent eight consecutive weeks at number one at the UK box office and became the highest-grossing film of all time in the UK surpassing E.T. the Extra-Terrestrial with a gross of £23.3 million.
 That record would last for three years before getting surpassed by Jurassic Park in 1993.
 It also spent six consecutive weeks atop the Australian box office.
 It was also the highest-grossing film in Indonesia at the time with a gross of $3.6 million and the highest-grossing foreign film in the Philippines.
+Then-married couple Demi Moore, who starred in Ghost, and Bruce Willis, who starred in Die Hard 2, therefore had films which they respectively starred-in in occupy the number 1 and number 2 spots at the box office, a feat which would not be accomplished again for such couples until Deadpool & Wolverine and It Ends with Us in 2024.

+Home media

-The film was released on video and LaserDisc in the United States on March 21, 1991, and sold a record 646,000 videos for rental, breaking the record set by Die Hard 2, and a record 66,040 LaserDiscs.
-The rentals generated a gross of $40 million for Paramount.
+Ghost was released on VHS and LaserDisc in the United States on March 21, 1991, and sold a record 646,000 VHS rentals, breaking the record set by Die Hard 2, and a record 66,040 LaserDiscs.
+It was the top video rental of 1991 in the United States, and generated a gross of $40 million for Paramount.
 The video went on sale in the fall and generated sales of $25 million.

+The film was released on DVD in 2001, Blu-ray in 2008, and Ultra HD Blu-ray in 2024.